ADA-research/TSRC/README.md

 This repository contains the official implementation of the paper **Time Series Representations Classroom (TSRC): A Teacher-Student-based Framework for Interpretability-enhanced Unsupervised Time Series Representation Learning**.

-Authors: Wadie Skaf (@wadieskaf), Mitra Baratchi, Holger Hoos
+Authors: [Wadie Skaf](https://skaf.me), Mitra Baratchi, Holger Hoos

 Accepted for publication in the Machine Learning Journal (expected to appear on Springer in 2025).